 Multiple Ph.D.
 Positions at CSE@TAMU

-I am always looking for self-motivated students (with financial aid) who are interested in pursuing Ph.D. degrees in machine learning (not limited to deep learning), computer vision, image/video processing, and/or novel application domains such as social computing and healthcare.
+I am always looking for self-motivated students (with financial aid) who are interested in pursuing Ph.D. degrees in machine learning (not limited to deep learning), computer vision, image/video processing, and novel applications such as smart city and healthcare.
 Also, self-funded visiting students/scholars are welcome to apply.

 About the PI

 Dr. Zhangyang (Atlas) Wang is an Assistant Professor of the Computer Science and Engineering (CSE) Department, at the Texas A&M University (TAMU), since August 2017.
 During 2012-2016, he was a Ph.D. student in the Electrical and Computer Engineering (ECE) Department, at the University of Illinois at Urbana-Champaign (UIUC), working with Professor Thomas S. Huang.
 Prior to that, he obtained the B.E. degree at the University of Science and Technology of China (USTC), in 2012.
 He was a research scientist in the University of Washington (spring and summer 2017), and a former research intern with Microsoft Research (summer 2015), Adobe Research (summer 2014), and US Army Research Lab (summer 2013).